 While chlorine gets used up quickly oxidizing bather waste, enzymes devour bather waste with ease.
 That said, enzymes are NOT any form of sanitizer, so they don't affect any living organisms.
 Enzymes only go after carbon-based organic waste, like body oils, sweat, lotions, sunscreen, tanning oils, cosmetics, hair products, deodorants and pet dander.

 These non-living organic contaminants are the bulk of what chlorine has to address anyway.
 Why not let enzymes do the heavy lifting?
 World-class water clarity could be the result.
 Managing non-living organics is Orenda's second pillar of proactive pool care.

 Combined Chlorine is a Nitrogen Question

 We are often asked if our enzymes reduce combined chlorine.
 The short answer is no, enzymes do not reduce combined chlorine directly.
-Enzymes can dramatically reduce the organic waste in the water, which frees up chlorine to sanitize, but also to oxidize nitrogen compounds.
+Enzymes can dramatically reduce the organic oxidants in the water, which frees up chlorine to oxidize nitrogen compounds faster.
 Some customers may see a decrease in combined chlorine after using enzymes, but we think that is because chlorine is more available to address the nitrogen.